 Tyler Nail’s catalog boasts nearly 300 songs.
 The Southern recluse-turned-wanderer writes with wisdom and craftsmanship, earning accolades along the way: winner of "Best Country Artist" at the Forsyth Entertainment Awards (2018), semi-finalist in the International Songwriting Competition and American Songwriter Road-Ready Contest (2024), voted in the top 5 songwriters of the Piedmont Triad for multiple years, and nominated for best Americana artist in Providence by Motif Magazine (2025).

-His humble beginnings in his grandfather's cabin led him to packed-out music clubs in Winston-Salem.
+From his humble beginnings in his grandfather's cabin, he found his to packed-out music clubs in Winston-Salem.
 Years of hanging on to home led him to the snowy streets of Providence, RI.
 Nail's story is one of exploration, transformation, and authenticity.
-He is a Southern songwriter, a craftsman, and a heavy-hitting Americana artist.
-In an industry of personas and wild antics, Nail tries to explore how interesting, entertaining, and artistic "realness" can be.
-Much like his musical heroes, Nail is driven by the craftsmanship of his songs, and sharing them with as many people as he can across the country, on stage and on recording.
+He is a Southern songwriter, an observer, and a heavy-hitting Americana artist.
+Much like his musical heroes, Nail is driven by the careful craftsmanship of his songs, and sharing them with as many people as he can across the country, on stage and on recording.